repelex/HTML5-Slasher-Game/readme.txt

 ****NOTES****
 Game is made using Three.js.
 Three.js acts as a buffer between WebGL and allows simple 3D design.
 Local storage is also used to track high scores.
+Use of PointerLock was also implemented in order to control the camera properly.

 Testing was done with Mozilla Firefox and coding was with Sublime Text 3.
-Performance should be fine on any modern browser, as the number of objects rendered at any time is fairly low.
+Performance should be fine on any modern browser, as the number of objects rendered at any given time is fairly low.

 Future additions may be different enemy type, weapons, power-ups, etc.